 The landmark Better Access mental health reform has provided demonstrably effective, cost-efficient and accessible psychological services for millions of Australians with common mental health disorders since it was introduced in 2006.
 The availability of psychological treatment through Australia’s Medicare scheme has significantly increased the treatment rates of people with mental health disorders and reached large numbers of people who did not access mental health care in the past, and has facilitated significant destigmatisation of help-seeking for mental health problems.
 This has been a huge advance for the mental health of the Australian community.

 These significant and hard-won achievements as the result of Government mental health policy need to be protected and built on.
 Recent funding cuts are eroding the effectiveness of this highly successful program.
 It is imperative that the Government provides the appropriate level of funding to ensure that many thousands of Australians with serious yet all too common mental health disorders can continue to access effective and cost-efficient psychological treatment.

-Read important updates on the changes and details of the APS campaign against the cuts on this regularly updated page.
+Read important details of the APS Better Access campaign on this regularly updated page.